jgori-ouistiti/CoopIHC/docs/index.rst

 .. toctree::
     :maxdepth: 2
-    :caption: Core Module.
-This module is the core module of CoopIHC.
+    :caption: Core module of CoopIHC.
 Any new module should build heavily on existing classes, by subclassing them.

     modules/core/space
     modules/core/baseagents